 The heel pieces appear nondescript but hidden underneath the cap is some pretty impressive hardware that allows the heel piece to rotate 21.5° to either side while applying significant return-to-center force.
 What this means is you’re able to load the skis up that much harder through rough snow and the heels will continue to snap you back to center while other race heels would have let go.
 For skiers that ski as hard as they climb, the Titan Vario is without a doubt the binding of choice.

-Update 2016/17: There are now three versions available with differing heel-springs: R08, R10, R12.
-Also the toe lever has been lengthened for easier jaw opening.
+Update 2016/17: There are now three versions with differing spring-strengths: R08, R10, R12.
+Also the toe lever has been lengthened for easier jaw opening (2.0).

 Update 2018/19: A radical change: it's now called the "Titan Vario" instead of "Titan Release."

 |Vertical Release||R8, R10, R12|

 |Materials||Ergal, titanium, steel, plastic|

 |Skimo Co Says|

 |Bottom Line||Safer than your average race binding|